Advanced Low-Dose Computed Tomography at St. Luke’s

 The actual lung cancer screening is not painful and will only last a few minutes.
 We recommend you plan to spend about an hour at your appointment.
 During your screening, the technician will use the CT scanner to take a 3D image of your lungs.
 Your healthcare team will look for signs of lung cancer in the images the scanner creates.
 We’ll send you a letter with your results.

-If the scan shows that you could have lung cancer, your doctor may recommend additional testing.
-Our nurse navigators can help you coordinate your care.
+If the scan finds any suspicious images, your healthcare provider may recommend additional testing.
+Our lung nurse navigators can help you coordinate your care.

 If you’re interested in a lung cancer screening, talk to your doctor at your next appointment.
-We need an order from your doctor for a lung cancer screening.
+We need an order from your doctor for a lung cancer screening (Low Dose CT scan).

 Screening Risks